nicokimmel/altv-saltychat-linux/README.md

 3. Select wine as the starter.
 4. In the game settings choose a path for your prefix (preferably in your Lutris folder) and select 32-Bit architecture.
 5. Select the TeamSpeak installation file as the executable (you don't have to move it anywhere, just keep it inside your downloads folder).
-6. Under starter options select system wine as the wine version (from the repository of your distribution).
+6. Under starter options select latest `lutris-fshack` as the wine version (`lutris-fshack-7.2-x86_64` at the time of writing).
 7. Also disable DXVK.
 This will prevent the SaltyChat window from being just a black screen.
 8. Press save and launch it.
 Install TeamSpeak as usual.
 Don't launch it after the installation.
 9. Click on "Wine-Configuration" and select `Windows 10` as the windows version.
 Press "OK".